pepkit/pepkit.github.io/_docs/peppy.md

 ### Quick start

+Peppy is on pypi.
 Install with:
 ```
-pip install --user --upgrade https://github.com/pepkit/peppy/zipball/master
+pip install peppy
 ```

+Or use `pip install --user --upgrade peppy` to install a local copy.
 Then you can load your project into Python with this code:

 ```
 import peppy